destinygg/website/README.md

 ## The cron
-All api requests and heavy tasks are done on a single cron task (currently running every 60 seconds on the live server) This is controlled by "Tasks".
+All api requests and heavy tasks are done on a single cron task (currently running every 60 seconds on the live server) This is controlled by the Scheduler, by running "Tasks".

 If you are running the website locally, you can call this file manually, or setup a cron.